lekhana3003/SimplCache/README.md

 #### 3.2.2 Cache Type properties
 <b>setCacheType()</b> method is used to set the cache type of the cache.
 It accepts an enum <b>CACHE_TYPES</b>.There are two types of cache available currently,
 * Write-Through<br>
-The object is immediately written into persistent database after written in cache data base.
+The object is immediately written into persistent database after writing into cache database.
     ```java
     SimplCache<Car> simplCache=new SimplCache.SimplCacheBuilder<Car>(cacheDB,persistentDB)
             .setCacheType(SimplCache.CACHE_TYPES.WRITE_THROUGH)